 You Can Stretch While Sitting or Standing

-You can begin stretching as a beginner or a senior.
+As a senior, you can begin stretching.
 It is never too early or too late to begin.
 You can stretch from your head and go all the way down to your toes.

 What are Good Stretching Exercises for Seniors?